 These talented authors shared their knowledge of how to develop the characters that peopled their books, how to filter in back story without stopping the action of the story, and how to introduce the romantic element that develops between the hero and heroine who are brought together because of a mutual dilemma they need to resolve on the way to their happily ever after ending.
 Sounds simple, right?
 It’s not.

 I mentioned Christie Craig who also wrote non-fiction articles for different magazines.
 I was able to use what I learned from Christie to work as a freelance writer for various magazines.
-This led me to serve as a copy editor for Cowboy Sports & Entertainment magazine as well as AAA Texas and AAA New Mexico magazines.
+This led me to serve as a copy editor for Cowboy Sports & Entertainment magazine as well as AAA Texas and AAA New Mexico magazines, all while working at my full-time job and helping my children with their homework after dinner.

 During this time, I joined the Manuscripters Guild that later morphed into the Houston Writers League, where I served as President and Conference Chair.
 HWL was a group of writers who wrote in different genres like westerns, military sagas, science fiction, historical fiction, literary fiction, etc.

-A former member of Romance Writers of America®, I am now a member of the League of Romance Writers (formerly known as West Houston RWA, where I served as the Newsletter Editor, Membership Chair, Treasurer, and The Emily Contest Chair).
+As a member of the League of Romance Writers (formerly known as West Houston RWA), I have served as the Newsletter Editor, Membership Chair, Treasurer, and The Emily Contest Chair.
 I am also a member of American Christian Fiction Writers (ACFW).
+And, over the years, I have written ten romance books, three of which I’m hoping to publish as a trilogy.